 What the School Kid Years Taught Me to Do And to Pack

 There is no such thing as homeschooling in Germany – at least there wasn’t before the pandemic.
 Therefore, as Mimi started school at the age of six, our ex-pat years were over.
-We had to stick to school holidays.
-Also, there were moments during our long-term stays when I had envied those families vacationing in the convenience and snugness of posh hotels.
+We had to stick to the school holidays.
+Also, there were moments during our long-term stays when I envied those families vacationing in the convenience and snugness of posh hotels.
 I wanted some serious pampering, too.
 So for these two reasons, I booked some quite touristy trips for a couple of years.
 Therefore, I cannot tell you how to do some survival training in the rainforest in the company of a seven-year-old.

 Nevertheless, if you book some conventional vacays, often tickets and packages are cheaper for kids under a certain age – mostly it’s ten or twelve.
 So that’s a big plus and something you should take advantage of as long as you can.

 Happiness starts already on the outbound flight when your child is finally willing to entertain herself by watching movies and checking out the toys she gets from the flight attendant.
 Not only are schoolkids interested and curious, but they also make friends easily.
 They have fun on the beach and join heartily the entertainment program at your hotel – the cheesier, the better.

 If things go well, you won’t have to ask your child to give you a break – you’ll have to beg and extort her or him to spend at least the meals with you.

 How to Travel